ndgeniebla/phaser-mkdocs/docs/index.md

 !!!
 Success "Success"

     This message block will mention what state your project should be in when you reach it.
 If you are looking to make sure your project is in the right state, take a look at this message block!

+!!!
+Abstract "Code"

+    This message block will contain the final code in a given section, and will usually be a collapsible block.
+You can copy the code inside and paste it into your code editor if you are having trouble getting it all working!

 [1]: https://phaser.io/
 [2]: https://code.visualstudio.com/